centau/vide/docs/tut/crash-course/7-stateful-component.md

 Above is an example of a counter component, that when clicked, will increment its internal count, and automatically update its text to reflect that count.

-Making a property update based on a source is also called *property binding*.
+Making a property update based on a source is also referred to as *property binding*.

 Each instance of `Counter()` will maintain its own independent count, since the count source is created inside the scope of the component.

+## External State

 External sources can also be passed into components for them to use.